 (3) All composting facilities, except those composting facilities exempt under (3)(a) of this rule, must comply with OAR 340-096-0080: Screening.

-(a) The following composting facilities are exempt from the requirements of OAR 340-096-0080: Screening, 340-096-100: Registration, and 340-096-0110 Composting Permit unless the department determines the composting facility may adversely affect human health or the environment:
+(a) A facility with composting activities limited to one or more of the following is exempt from the requirements of OAR 340-096-0080: Screening, 340-096-0090: Operations Plan Approval, 340-096-100: Registration, and 340-096-0110: Composting Permit, unless the department determines the composting facility may adversely affect human health or the environment:

-(A) Any composting facility composting less than 100 tons of Type 1 feedstock, Type 2 feedstock, or both during any calendar year;
+(A) A composting facility composting less than 100 tons of Type 1 feedstock, Type 2 feedstock, or both during any calendar year;

-(B) Any composting facility composting less than 20 tons of Type 3 feedstock during any calendar year;
+(B) A composting facility composting less than 20 tons of Type 3 feedstock during any calendar year;

-(C) Any composting facility composting less than 40 tons of Type 3 feedstock in any calendar year when conducting in-vessel composting in containers designed to prohibit vector attraction and prevent nuisance and odor generation;
+(C) A composting facility composting less than 40 tons of Type 3 feedstock in any calendar year when conducting in-vessel composting in containers designed to prohibit vector attraction and prevent nuisance and odor generation;

-(D) Any composting facility that produces silage on a farm for animal feed;
+(D) A composting facility that produces silage on a farm for animal feed;

-(E) Any home composting facility.
+(E) A home composting facility; and

-(F) Any Confined Animal Feeding Operation operating under a Confined Animal Feeding Operation permit issued by the Oregon Department of Agriculture and operating a composting facility, in conjunction with the Confined Animal Feeding Operation, in compliance with a composting facility management plan approved by the Oregon Department of Agriculture that meets the requirements of OAR 340-096-0090 and for which the Oregon Department of Agriculture is providing oversight under an agreement with the department.
-The Oregon Department of Agriculture may require that a facility subject to this section (3)(a)(F) comply with OAR 340-096-0080: Screening.
+(FA composting facility that is being operated in conjunction with a Confined Animal Feeding Operation permitted by the Oregon Department of Agriculture that is in compliance with a composting facility management plan approved by the Oregon Department of Agriculture that meets the requirements of OAR 340-096-0090 and for which the Oregon Department of Agriculture is providing oversight under an agreement with the department.
+The Oregon Department of Agriculture may require that a facility that qualifies for a department exemption under this paragraph comply with OAR 340-096-0080: Screening.

-(4) All composting facilities that are determined by the department to present a risk to human health or the environment under OAR 340-096-0080(3)(b): Screening, or under (3)(a) of this rule, must comply with OAR 340-096-0090: Operations Plan Approval and OAR 340-096-0110: Composting Permit.
+(4) All composting facilities that are determined by the department to present more than a low risk to human health or the environment under OAR 340-096-0080(3)(b): Screening, except those facilities that are exempt under (3)(a) of this rule, must comply with OAR 340-096-0090: Operations Plan Approval and OAR 340-096-0110: Composting Permit.

-(5) All composting facilities that are not exempt under this rule, including but not limited to all facilities operating under a solid waste composting facility individual permit, general permit, or registration issued by the department prior to the effective date of this rule, must submit the materials required by OAR 340-096-0080: Screening within 180 days after the effective date of this rule.
-Any composting facility in operation before the effective date of these rules may continue in operation pending a determination by the department under OAR 340-096-0080: Screening and issuance by the department of a Registration under OAR 340-096-0100: Registration or a Composting Permit under OAR 340-096-0110: Composting Permit.
+(5) Any composting facility in operation before September 14, 2009 that submitted materials required by OAR 340-096-0080:Screening, by March 15, 2010 may continue in operation pending a determination by the department under OAR 340-096-0080: Screening and issuance by the department of a Registration under OAR 340-096-0100: Registration or a Composting Permit under OAR 340-096-0110: Composting Permit.
+Any anaerobic digestion facility possessing a solid waste treatment facility permit on August 22, 2013 may either continue to operate under the solid waste treatment facility permit, or may apply for a composting facility permit or registration under OAR 340-096-0080(3)(b): Screening.

 (6) Any person proposing to begin operation of a new composting facility or to substantially modify an existing facility, where such a facility is not exempt under section (3) of this rule, must comply with OAR 340-096-0080: Screening and provide to the department the information required by OAR 340-096-0080(1) at least 180 days before the facility is proposed to begin operation.